-ROLE OF THE BOARD
+THE ROLE AND RESPONSIBILITIES OF THE BOARD

-The Board has its own Board Charter which sets out the principles for the operation of the Board and describes the functions of the Board.
+The Board's Charter sets out the principles for the operation of the Board and describes the functions of the Board.
 The Board Charter is reviewed annually.

 The role of the Board is to manage the Company in accordance with its legal duties.
 The Board's specific responsibilities include: